 We strongly encourage you to add your ORCID iD — this links your reviews to your professional academic record.

-Manuscripts are submitted through the Submission Portal.
+Manuscripts are submitted through the Author Dashboard.
 You will need to create an account to begin a submission.
 All submissions are reviewed for scope and quality by the editorial team prior to peer review assignment.

 Authors will have an opportunity to indicate how AI was used in the preparation of their manuscript in accordance with ICMJE guidance.
 There is no penalty for AI use — it simply needs to be clearly delineated how it was used (e.g., writing assistance, data analysis, figure generation).
 AI tools cannot be listed as authors.

 Yes.
 By submitting a manuscript, authors consent to allowing AI tools to review their article prior to publication in order to streamline the editorial process.
-This includes tasks such as reviewer selection, manuscript summarization, and copy editing.
+This includes tasks such as author submission assistance and copy editing.

 By submitting a manuscript to OpenSource: Cardiology, authors consent to the possibility that a peer reviewer may exercise a co-authorship credit on their manuscript under the journal's co-authorship program.
 This would only occur after the manuscript has been accepted, and the corresponding author will be notified and asked to confirm before any changes are made to the author list.
-The corresponding author will also determine author order prior to resubmission.
+The corresponding author will ultimately be able to approve or deny this coauthorship request.
+The corresponding author will also determine author order prior to resubmission, and the reviewer co-author will be clearly identified on the author byline.

 Access is granted by invitation or application through the Editorial Board.
 If you were invited, you should have received an email with a link to create your account.
 If you're interested in joining the reviewer pool, please submit an application via the Editorial Application page.